 I insert this here because the setting develops in your head, and it’s easy to forget that the reader doesn’t have the same vision as you.
 All the reader has is what stems out of your words.
-So, at this stage in your self-editing, you should pay attention to the setting.
+So, you should pay attention to the setting at this stage in your self-editing.
 Does it come through clearly?
-Is it easy to see where people are and where does the action takes place?
+Is it easy to see where people are and where the action takes place?
 Do you find spots in your novel where you have nothing but heads talking in the air?
 Fix that.
 Here you might add some description, but be aware that it slows down your pace.
 Don’t dump it all in one spot.
 Instead, sprinkle it naturally within the story.

-Every time you read a chapter and ask yourself, where did this whole thing happen, you most likely have a setting problem.
+Every time you read a chapter and ask yourself where this whole thing happened, you most likely have a setting problem.

 Self-Editing: Character Development

 Keep in mind that good fiction creates a strong emotional response in people.
-And because people are alive, they tend to do that by reacting to other people’s actions, situations, predicaments, and so on.
-Your characters are, therefore, responsible for making that connection and creating that spark.
+And because people are alive, they tend to react to other people’s actions, situations, predicaments, and so on.
+Therefore, your characters are responsible for making that connection and creating that spark.
 If you have a milieu story or a plot-driven story, it’s easy to forget characters.
 If you have a character-driven story, it is unforgivable.
 Either way, you must read your novel and see if your characters are clearly developed.

 Are they one-dimensional carton talking heads?
 Fix that.
 Give them thoughts, emotions, ideas, fears, weaknesses.
 At this point, you must fix all of these problems.
 The good news is that you don’t need to do a lot of it.
 Your characters are the story, so chances are they are present throughout.
 All you need to do is go in and add some things here and there.
 Show that nice lady scream at a homeless man to make us hate her a bit.
 Show that a drug dealer helps a disabled person cross a street to make us like him a little.
 Play with the reader’s emotions, and it will pay off.

-Pay particular attention if you are building your character’s story arc around the standard hero’s journey.
-Make sure you are not missing any steps in the journey and emphasize the ones that are most critical to your protagonist.
+Pay particular attention if you build your character’s story arc around the standard hero’s journey.
+Make sure you are not missing any steps in the journey and emphasize the most critical ones to your protagonist.

 What’s The Right Word?